-Released on April 5, 1940: It is spring break, and shy schoolteacher Anne decides to dress sexy and go into the big city to find adventure.
+Released on April 5, 1940: (running time 59 minutes) Young schoolteacher Anne decides to dress sexy and sample the life of a party girl.

 Directed by Al Christie

-The Actors: Heather Angel (Anne Gladden), John 'Dusty' King (Larry Cameron), Constance Collier (Mrs. Jefferson Breckenridge), Walter Catlett (turnpike gas station attendant), Tom Dugan (Red Egan), Robert Elliott (Officer Kelly), Clem Bevans (Snuffy), Emma Dunn (Granny Gladden), Henry Brandon (Handsome, Red's sidekick), William B. Davidson (Slick Kopesco), Fern Emmett (Margaret Reed), Sonny Bupp (Willy), Wilbur Mack (Chauffeur Mason), Joe Devlin (Steve, a Kopesco goon), Richard Cramer (Mugg), Eddie Hall (man in Country Club dining room), Fred Kohler Jr. (garage owner), Antonia Oland (Sally), Jason Robards Sr. (country club garage man).
+The Actors: Heather Angel (Anne Gladden), John 'Dusty' King (Larry Cameron), Constance Collier (Mrs. Jefferson Breckenridge), Walter Catlett (turnpike gas station attendant), Tom Dugan (Red Egan, henchman), Robert Elliott (Police Officer Kelly), Clem Bevans (Snuffy), Emma Dunn (Granny Gladden), Henry Brandon (Handsome, Red's sidekick), William B. Davidson (Slick Kopesco, gangster boss), Fern Emmett (Margaret Reed, school teacher), Sonny Bupp (Willy, school boy), Wilbur Mack (Chauffeur Mason), Joe Devlin (Steve, a Kopesco hanchman), Richard Cramer (Mugg), Eddie Hall (man in Country Club dining room), Fred Kohler Jr. (garage owner), Antonia Oland (Sally), Jason Robards Sr. (country club garage man)